isomerpages/nlb-reference/_reminiscence-library/Reminiscence Packages.md

 ---
 <p><strong>National Library Board Reminiscence Library Package</strong>
 </p>
-<p>Download National Library Board (NLB) Reminiscence Library Package, a
+<p>The National Library Board (NLB) Reminiscence Library resource package
-new resource prepared by the National Archives of Singapore, an institution under the NLB.
-It aims to engage and encourage your clients to reminisce through conversations and activities.
+is prepared by the National Archives of Singapore, an institution under the NLB.
+It aims to engage and encourage reminiscence through conversations and activities.
 It consists of facilitation guides and presentation slides on six different themes – “All Kinds of Everything”, “Kampong Days”, “Places &amp; Events”, “Music 50s Through the 90s”, “Customs and Traditions: Birth Rites”, and “National Campaigns”.</p>
 <p></p>
 <p><strong>Target Audience:</strong>&nbsp;Public and Community Care Organisations
 <br><strong>Minimum Mobility Status:</strong>&nbsp;Seniors who are wheelchair